Epigenetic regulation of transposable elements

 in Arabidopsis

-Transposable Elements (TEs) are repeated DNA sequences that can potentially move, multiply in the genome and impact the regulation of nearby genes.
+Transposable Elements (TEs) are repeated DNA sequences that can potentially move, multiply in the genome and also impact the regulation of nearby genes.
 TE insertions can thus be deleterious but also adaptive and are considered as a driving force of evolution.
+In the lab, we study TE regulation which is of critical importance for the maintenance of genome integrity and many biological functions in the host.

 Arabidopsis adult plants and flowers